fatal1101/BPI-R4_OpenWrt_mtk-feeds_Build/README.md

 Build with the latest Openwrt kernels and the latest mtk-openwrt-feeds...

-This is my latest evolving build script which incorperates the "rsync" function to improve the handling of scripts and patches.
+This is my latest build script which incorperates the "rsync" function to improve the handling of scripts and patches.
 I've also include a new option to clone the main repos from a local repo.

 ## **To build with the latest kernel and mtk-openwrt-feeds**